yarnpkg/berry/packages/plugin-catalog/README.md

 # `@yarnpkg/plugin-catalog`

-This plugin adds support for centralized dependency version management through catalogs.
+This plugin adds support for centralized dependency version management through catalogs, similar to pnpm's catalog feature.

 ## Install

 This plugin is included by default starting from Yarn 4.10.

 ## Usage

+### Default Catalog

 Define a catalog in your `.yarnrc.yml`: